InitKit/InitKit/README.md

 > As soon as a distro maintainer sees that goto, it'll be rejected.

- - vitimiti, 4chan's technology IRC channel.
+ - vitimiti, #/g/technology on Rizon IRC.